jdmpro/kernel/README.md

 That’s how you upgrade the kernel of Arch Linux.
 Thanks for reading this article.

-Uninstall instructions.
+Uninstall instructions removing other kernels.
 ```bash
 sudo rm -rf /lib/modules/6.9.0-rc2 <your_kernel>
 ```
-Just be aware my other commands are for my kernel, which happens to be named "6.9.0-rc2".
+Just be aware my other commands are for my kernel, which happens to be named `"6.9.0-rc2"`.
 Just change the name in the command to the name you gave to your kernel.
 ```bash
 sudo rm /boot/vmlinuz-6.9.0-rc2 /boot/initramfs-6.9.0-rc2.img
 ```